rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 (int y) -> {return;} // 1 parameter
 ````

 The first example takes no arguments and always returns true.
-The second and third
-examples both take a single `String` value, using different syntax to accomplish the same
-thing.
-Notice that in the first two examples we mixed and matched syntax between Figure
-8.1 and Figure 8.2 by having the first example use parentheses `()` but no braces `{}` and
-reversing this in the second example.
-The last two examples are equivalent because they
-take an integer value and do not return anything.
+The second and third examples both take a single `String` value, using different syntax to accomplish the samething.
+Notice that in the first two  examples we mixed and matched syntax between Figure 8.1 and Figure 8.2 by having the first example use parentheses `()` but no braces `{}` and reversing this in the second example.
+The last two examples are equivalent because they take an integer value and do not return anything.

 Now let’s look at some lambda expressions that take more than one parameter: